+AE 8900 MS Special Problems Report Space Systems Design Lab (SSDL) Guggenheim School of Aerospace Engineering Georgia Institute of Technology Atlanta, GA

+Author: Daniel A. Matz

+Advisor: Prof. Robert D. Braun

 A Comparison of Three Algorithms for Orion Drogue Parachute Release

 Daniel A. Matz and Robert D. Braun[†]

 Georgia Institute of Technology, Atlanta, GA, 30332

 The Orion Multi-Purpose Crew Vehicle is susceptible to flipping apex forward between drogue parachute release and main parachute inflation.
 A smart drogue release algorithm is required to select a drogue release condition that will not result in an apex forward main parachute deployment.
 The baseline algorithm is simple and elegant, but does not perform as well as desired in drogue failure cases.
 A simple modification to the baseline algorithm can improve performance, but can also sometimes fail to identify a good release condition.
 A new algorithm employing simplified rotational dynamics and a numeric predictor to minimize a rotational energy metric is proposed.
 A Monte Carlo analysis of a drogue failure scenario is used to compare the performance of the algorithms.
 The numeric predictor prevents more of the cases from flipping apex forward, and also results in an improvement in the capsule attitude at main bag extraction.
 The sensitivity of the numeric predictor to aerodynamic dispersions, errors in the navigated state, and execution rate is investigated, showing little degradation in performance.

 Nomenclature

 α Angle of attack

 α{hang} Angle of attack when hanging under the parachutes

 $\alpha{\rm total}$ Total angle of attack

 $\alpha{\rm trim}$ Free flight trim angle of attack

 β Sideslip angle

 β{hang} Sideslip angle when hanging under the parachutes

 β{trim} Free flight trim sideslip angle

 c Aerodynamic reference length of the MPCV

-$(C_DS){

-m chute}$ Drag area of the parachute cluster
+$(C_DS){chute}$ Drag area of the parachute cluster

 $C{m{\alpha}}$ Derivative of the pitching moment with respect to angle of attack C{m_q} Derivative of the pitching moment with respect to pitch rate $C{n{\beta}}$ Derivative of the yawing moment with respect to sideslip angle

 q Dynamic pressure

 \underline{R} Position of the parachute attach point with respect to the center of gravity

 S Aerodynamic reference area of the MPCV

 \underline{v}{∞} Freestream velocity vector

 ω Angular velocity

 BET Best Estimated Trajectory

 CDT Cluster Development Test

 CPAS Capsule Parachute Assembly System

-EFT Exploration Flight Test EM Exploration Mission
+EFT Exploration Flight Test

-FAST Flight Analysis and Simulation Tool
+EM Exploration Mission

 FBC Forward Bay Cover

+GRAM Global Reference Atmospheric Model

 ^{}Graduate Student, Guggenheim School of Aerospace Engineering, AIAA Member.